Pranjal31/Readers-Writer-Locks-in-XINU-with-Priority-Inheritance/README.md

-**Objective:** To implement Readers-Writer lock in XINU and the priority inheritance protocol to solve the problem of priority inversion.
+**Objective:** To implement Readers-Writer locks in XINU and the priority inheritance protocol to solve the problem of priority inversion.

 **Motivation:**
 * Readers/writer locks are used to synchronize access to a shared data structure.
 A lock can be acquired for read or write operations.
 A lock acquired for reading can be shared by other readers, but a lock acquired for writing must be exclusive.
 However, XINU semaphores do not distinguish between read accesses, which can co-exist, and write accesses, which must be exclusive.